Adult Intensive Outpatient Program

 Typically, clients gradually reduce their level of care over time and ease back into daily life.
 This is why clients usually start by attending our intensive outpatient program and then cut back on programming by following up with our level I outpatient program.

-Why Might You Need Intensive Outpatient Rehab?
+Why Might You Need Intensive Outpatient Recovery Program?